CGI program to search and display manual pages

 preformatted manuals with the file name extension ‘0’, and

 optional third-level subdirectories for architectures.
 Use

-database inside each manpath.
+inside each manpath.

 Configure your web server to execute CGI programs located in